 Council of Medical Specialty Societies: Code for Interaction with Companies

-Council of Medical Specialty Societies: Principles for the Development of Specialty Societies Clinical Guidelines
+Council of Medical Specialty Societies: CMSS Principles for the Development of Specialty Society Clinical Guidelines

 IOM (Institute of Medicine).
 Finding What Works in Health Care: Standards for Systematic Reviews.
 Washington, DC.
 National Academies Press.
 2011.